Framization and Deframization: Framization and Deframization of Algebras

 \subsubsection{The diagram algebra $\widetilde{\mathrm{TL}}_{d,n}$}

 We denote by $\widetilde{\mathrm{TL}}_{d,n}$ the vector space over $\KK$ with basis $\widetilde{J}_{d,n}$.
 Define a product on this basis as follows.
 Given $a,b\in\widetilde{J}_{d,n}$ with $ab=c$, we define $\widetilde{\mathrm{TL}}_{d,n}$ where $n_p$ is the number of loops with $p$ beads that are neglected by the product.
 We extend this product to $\widetilde{\mathrm{TL}}_{d,n}$ by bilinearity. \begin{proposition} Formula \eqref{productab} endows $\widetilde{\mathrm{TL}}_{d,n}$ with a $\mathbb K$-algebra structure. \end{proposition} \begin{proof} We have only to verify that the product \eqref{productab} is associative.
 This follows from the fact that the concatenation product is associative, also if loops are not neglected.
 Indeed, given $a,b,c$ in $\widetilde{J}_{d,n}$ consider the concatenation $a\circ b \circ c$.
-It contains loops of different type: ab-loops, that are formed in the concatenation $a \circ b$, bc-loops, that are formed in the concatenation $b \circ c,$ and abc-lopps that are formed only in the double concatenation.
+It contains loops of different type: ab-loops, that are formed in the concatenation $a \circ b$, bc-loops, that are formed in the concatenation $b \circ c,$ and abc-loops that are formed only in the double concatenation.
 Now, if we take $(a \circ b) \circ c$, the coefficient firstly changes by the contribution of ab-loops, and afterwards changes for the contribution of the bc-loops and abc-loops.
 If we take $a \circ (b \circ c)$ the coefficient firstly change by the contribution of the bc-loops, and afterwards by the contribution of the ab-loops and abc-loops.
-The final result is the same. \end{proof} \begin{proposition} $\widetilde{\mathrm{TL}}_{d,n}$ is the algebra presented by the generators $\T_i$ and $\OO_i$ of the Abacus monoid, subject to the same relations (12), (16),(17), (18) whereas the first relation in (12) and relations (19) are substituted by
+The final result is the same. \end{proof}